 About The Nkangala TVET College

-Nkangala Further Education and Training College was formed in 2003 with the merger of Witbank, Middelburg, Mpondozankomo, and CN Mahlangu campuses (formerly Technical Colleges) in Nkangala region.
+Nkangala TVET College was formed in 2003 with the merger of Witbank, Middelburg, Mpondozankomo, and CN Mahlangu campuses (formerly Technical Colleges) in Nkangala region.
 Waterval boven Campus was transferred in 2011 from Ehlanzen FET College.
 The college was formed after the adoption of FET Act of 1996 by Parliament.

 The College is the largest educational institution in the Mpumalanga Province, serving the community in the Nkangala region.
 CN Mahlangu and Waterval Boven are the predominately rural.